-Digital health solutions have the potential to reduce healthcare costs, improve care quality and outcomes, and, in so doing, accelerate access toward Universal Health Coverage.
+Digital health solutions have the potential to reduce healthcare costs1, improve care quality^{2,3} and outcomes4, and, in so doing, accelerate access toward Universal Health Coverage.

 For example, AI, which is just one component of the digital health landscape, can support clinicians to identify high-risk individuals earlier in the disease process, thereby improving patient outcomes and simultaneously optimizing the allocation of limited healthcare resources.
-AI enables providers to rapidly identify babies at risk of pre-term birth using routine ultrasound scans, predict disease severity in children with malaria without complex laboratory equipment, and identify cases of breast cancer on x-rays that might otherwise be missed.
+Al enables providers to rapidly identify babies at risk of pre-term birth using routine ultrasound scans5, predict disease severity in children with malaria without complex laboratory equipment 6000 deaths from severe malaria (SM, and identify cases of breast cancer on x-rays that might otherwise be missed.7

 Expanded access to digital health solutions can also have significant economic implications, including increased economic growth through improved productivity and a healthier workforce.

-Although the economic impacts of improved digital health adoption can be challenging to quantify due to their diverse applications and complexities, economic projections indicate that the widespread adoption of digital health innovations could generate a global health impact valued between US \$250 billion and US \$420 billion by 2030.
+Although the economic impacts of improved digital health adoption can be challenging to quantify due to their diverse applications and complexities, economic projections indicate that the widespread adoption of digital health innovations could generate a global health impact valued between US\$250 billion and US\$420 billion by 2030.8

-In 2020, the WHO launched the Global Strategy on Digital Health (GSDH) to support countries to accelerate the development and adoption of digital health solutions under the technical stewardship of the newly created Department for Digital Health and Innovation.
-The GSDH was launched in the context of increasing recognition of the importance of digital health.
-Many multilateral organizations are now supporting national governments and the private sector to scale digital health solutions, including United Nations agencies, such as UNICEF and the United Nations Development Programme, multilateral financing institutions, like the World Bank and the Asian Development Bank, and regional organizations like the African Union, the Asia-Pacific Economic Cooperation, and the Organisation for Economic Cooperation and Development.
-Further, a growing ecosystem of international organizations, including the Global Digital Health Partnership and Digital Square, are working collaboratively with country governments and industry to advance digital health initiatives, enhance coordination, and provide valuable technical support.
+In 2020, the WHO launched the Global Strategy on Digital Health (GSDH) to support countries to accelerate the development and adoption of digital health solutions under the technical stewardship of the newly created Department for Digital Health and Innovation.9 The GSDH was launched in the context of increasing recognition of the importance of digital health.
+Many multilateral organizations are now supporting national governments and the private sector to scale digital health solutions, including the G20 Health Working Group, United Nations agencies, such as UNICEF10 and the United Nations Development Programme,11 multilateral financing institutions, like the World Bank12 and the Asian Development Bank,13 and regional organizations like the African Union,14 the Asia-Pacific Economic Cooperation15, and the Organisation for Economic Cooperation and Development.16 Further, a growing ecosystem of international organizations, including the Global Digital Health Partnership17 and Digital Square, 18 are working collaboratively with country governments and industry to advance digital health initiatives, enhance coordination, and provide valuable technical support.